schnemi/recipe/README.md

-# Jelly Pancake Recipe
+# Fish Cakes Recipe
-This is the teacher's family recipe.
-I guess we'll see how they're made.
+This is how you make fish cakes.

 ## Collaborators
 - @schnemi